Simone-Damico/Public-health-Indicator-Analysis/README.md

-# Public-health-Indicator-Analysis
+# Public Health Indicator Analysis
-In this paper we define the indicator *Breast tumor removal surgery within 60 days from the date of diagnosis*.
+In this project the indicator *Breast tumor removal surgery within 60 days from the date of diagnosis* is defined.
 The indicator for each hospital structure present in the data is analyzed and the association at individual level between the level of education and the work and the value of the indicator is